Ruminant: Tannin toxicity in ruminant animals

 Tannins are phenolic compounds that are commonly found in plants.
 Found in the leaf, bud, seed, root, and stem tissues, tannins are widely distributed in many different species of plants.
 Tannins are separated into two classes: hydrolysable tannins and condensed tannins.
 Depending on their concentration and nature, either class can have adverse or beneficial effects.
 Tannins can be beneficial, having been shown to increase milk production, wool growth, ovulation rate, and lambing percentage, as well as reducing bloat risk and reducing internal parasite burdens.

 Tannins can be toxic to ruminants, in that they precipitate proteins, making them unavailable for digestion, and they inhibit the absorption of nutrients by reducing the populations of proteolytic rumen bacteria.
 Very high levels of tannin intake can produce toxicity that can even cause death.
 Animals that normally consume tannin-rich plants can develop defensive mechanisms against tannins, such as the strategic deployment of lipids and extracellular polysaccharides that have a high affinity to binding to tannins.
 Some ruminants (goats, deer, elk, moose) are able to consume food high in tannins (leaves, twigs, bark) due to the presence in their saliva of tannin-binding proteins.

 Religious importance

-The Law of Moses in the Bible allowed the eating of some mammals that had cloven hooves (i.e. members of the order Artiodactyla) and "that chew the cud", a stipulation preserved to this day in Jewish dietary laws.
+The Law of Moses in the Bible allowed the eating of some mammals that had cloven hooves (i.e. members of the order Artiodactyla) and "that chew the cud", a stipulation preserved to this day in Jewish dietary laws and also the dietary laws of the Samaritans, the Sacred Name movements and of denominations that follow the same dietary laws, such as the Ethiopian Orthodox Tewahado Church, the Seventh Day Adventists, the Philadelphia Church of God, and some other denominations.

 Other uses

 The verb 'to ruminate' has been extended metaphorically to mean to ponder thoughtfully or to meditate on some topic.
 Similarly, ideas may be 'chewed on' or 'digested'.
-'Chew the (one's) cud' is to reflect or meditate.
+'Chew the cud', or 'Chew one's cud', is to reflect or meditate.
 In psychology, "rumination" refers to a pattern of thinking, and is unrelated to digestive physiology.